-The Quarter Away option allows students in the portfolio programs to study and intern in up to four additional cities around the world.* Click on the INTERNSHIPS section to see the different options and read stories from our students about their amazing experiences.
+The Quarter Away option allows students in the portfolio programs to study and intern in up to four additional cities around the world.
+You can study in a different school location, intern or participate in an Agency Lab, where you actually go to school inside an agency.

 Miami Ad School New York students, due to NY state regulations, are eligible for one Quarter Away within New York during their 8th quarter.

-International students within the United States can intern in agencies outside of the US, participate in Agency Labs, Intern Labs or attend other Miami Ad School locations.
+International students within the United States can intern in agencies outside of the US, participate in Agency Labs or attend other Miami Ad School locations.
 International students are not eligible to intern within the US.

 Masters students have the opportunity to study or intern for one quarter during their program.

 Sometimes advanced placement is awarded for prior training or work experience but keep in mind the typical Miami Ad School student already has related educational or work experience.
 If you skip over too many classes then you are not building a portfolio.
 The most advanced placement allowed is eight classes/two quarters and this happens very rarely.